 75. Cashkaro’s Lifetime 10% cashback referral reward!

-Cashkaro is a coupons and cashback site, riding on the wave of eCommerce shoppers looking for a bargain.
-Cashback websites refers shoppers to sites like Flipkart, Amazon and Expedia, and offer them a percentage of their purchase as cash after the purchase.
+Cashkaro is a coupon and cashback site, riding on the wave of eCommerce shoppers looking for a bargain.
+Cashback websites refer shoppers to sites like Flipkart, Amazon, and Expedia, and offer them a percentage of their purchase as cash after the purchase.